 No, I do not.
 If your insurance policy covers massage therapy, I can provide you a superbill to submit to your insurance company for possible reimbursement.

 Do you offer hot stones or cupping?

 Do you offer couples' massages?

-No, since I'm just one person with two hands, I can't currently offer couple's massages ;) However, sometimes, a couple will come for sessions in back-to-back.
-There's so much to do in downtown Decatur while your partner gets massaged, or you can just sit in our cozy waiting room and read.
+No, since I'm just one person with two hands, I can't currently offer couple's massages ;) However, sometimes, a couple will come for sessions back-to-back.
+There's so much to do in downtown Decatur while your partner gets massaged, or you can just sit in our waiting room and read.